Maisie Renault

-Maisie Renault (13 December 1907 – 7 April 2003) was a French Resistance fighter, a member of the Confrérie Notre-Dame network, she was arrested in 1942 and deported to the Ravensbrück concentration camp in 1944.
+Maisie Renault (13 December 1907 – 7 April 2003) was a French Resistance fighter and a member of the Confrérie Notre-Dame network.
+She was arrested in 1942 and deported to the Ravensbrück concentration camp in 1944.

 Biography

 Born May Renault in Vannes on 13 December 1907 she was better known as Maisie.
 Her father was Léon Renault, professor of philosophy and English and inspector general of an insurance company and her mother Marie Decker was daughter of composer Théodore Decker.
 Maisie Renault came from a family of ten.
 Her brother was Gilbert Renault, Colonel Rémy.
 The family was strongly resistance oriented.
 Her other siblings included Isabelle, born on 26 August 1923 and Philippe, born 29 March 1915, killed in Lübeck-Neustadt Bay, 3 May 1945, both members of the Confrérie Notre Dame-Castille network and both also deported.

-In 1925 when her father died Renault gave up school to help her mother.
+In 1925, when her father died Renault gave up school to help her mother.
 She took a job at the Banque de France in Vannes.
 She spent a short time with her brother Gilbert in Gabon before returning home as the accountant for an agricultural cooperative.
 Gilbert founded an intelligence network in France called the Confrérie Notre-Dame.
 It was "considered to be the most important intelligence network in Free France".
 Renault joined in December 1940 and by the same time the following year she joined their Paris headquarters on rue Madame.
 Renault was responsible for sorting the information to go to London, prioritising it and transcribing the coded language and ensuring the radio operators had the details needed.
 The network was infiltrated and the first arrests began in June 1942.
 Renault was arrested on 13 June 1942 with her sister Madeleine Cestari.
 They managed to ensure their brothers escape.
 Renault gave away no information during her interrogation.